 Players want (and need) to feel secure - here’s how to comply with regulations and make it work Several online gaming companies have made online identity verification mandatory in order to meet their Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
 Enterprises are held accountable for loopholes in security protocols that disrupt fair and safe online marketplaces.
 The UK Gambling Commission, for instance, recently came out with a new set of regulations that the industry needs to follow.

-In Germany, online game operators come under the identity verification regulatory umbrella which requires them to follow video-based identity authentication for KYC and AML compliance.
+In Germany, online game operators come under the identity verification regulatory umbrella which requires them to use selfies as biometric authentication for KYC and AML compliance.
 Regulations in Switzerland enable both video and automated verification when it comes to verifying age-restricted services such as online gaming.

 Better yet, multiple game operators are now looking to leverage these services for fraud prevention and detection - eventually mitigating a significant amount of financial loss.

 Fast and compliant processes for identity verification are today pitched as a security standard for any online business that seeks to maximise fraud detection, online security and age verification.
-Tapping into biometric authentication is an optimal solution to tackle this, stress industry leaders.
+Tapping into biometric authentication is an optimal solution to tackle this.

 The first step towards rolling out the solution is to confirm the validity of the government-issued ID.
 Since the document on its own is not enough to confirm the true identity of the user, the user’s video selfie is needed to match the face on the ID document.
 This prevents threat actors from using spoofing attacks to beat the identity verification system by using an image or a video of another authorized person.

 Gaming companies need to leverage biometric-based online identity verification - Here’s why.